publiccodenet/about/activities/member-relations/collect-information.md

 ## Information collected

 * Background:
-   * History: `Provide a short outline of the organizations' history with open and collaborative code, including for example notable success stories, failed projects, or strong political movements`
+   * History: `Provide a short outline of the organizations' history with open and collaborative code, including for example notable success stories, failures, or strong political movements`
-   * Aligned projects: ```Provide a short description of notable public-purpose open and collaborative software and policy projects```
+   * Aligned projects: ```Provide a short description of notable public-purpose open and collaborative software and policy```
-   * Opportunity projects: ```Provide a short description of notable software and policy projects with strong potential to become more open, collaborative and/or public-purpose```
+   * Opportunity projects: ```Provide a short description of notable software and policy with strong potential to become more open, collaborative and/or public-purpose```
-   * Additional initiatives: ```Provide a short description of other initiatives not directly related to, but adjacent to our mission```
+   * Additional comments: ```Provide a short description of other initiatives not directly related to, but adjacent to our mission```
 * Relationship to the Foundation for Public Code
    * Decision makers: ```Outline the top two or three budget holders, policy makers and managers who decide on Foundation membership```
    * Internal champions: ```Outline the top two or three internal champions who can help promote our mission and act as ambassadors internally```